ryanovic/ChunkedStream/README.md

 ## ChunkedStringWriter

-`TextWriter` implementation using `ChunkedStream` as internal storage
+`TextWriter` implementation using `ChunkedStream` as an internal storage